 Last Updated on by

 I’ll never forget the first time I tried an endurance gel.
-I was about 5 miles into my very first half marathon, and my older sister handed me a packet of berry flavored GU.
-I had completely neglected to train or prepare for this race, so needless to say, the fact that I might need mid-race nutrition never crossed my mind.
-I had never seen one of these gels before, and asked her what I was supposed to do with it, to which she replied “eat it”.
-I, imagining something of the consistency of a delicious fruity jam, or maybe even frosting, eagerly put the packet up to my lips and squirted the substance into my mouth.
+I was about 5 miles into my very first half marathon, when my older sister handed me a packet of berry flavored GU.
+The truth is, I had completely neglected to train or prepare for this race.
+So needless to say, the fact that I might need mid-race nutrition never crossed my mind.
+I had never seen one of these gels before, and asked her what I was supposed to do with it.
+She replied “you eat it”.
+I imagined it would be something of the consistency of a delicious fruity jam, or maybe even frosting.
+So I eagerly put the packet up to my lips and squirted the substance into my mouth.

 But fueling the body during a long distance run, such as a marathon, is necessary for the majority of athletes.
 Consuming carbohydrates during a long run will help sustain blood glucose and muscle glycogen levels, delaying fatigue and exhaustion.
 So what are those of us who have a hard time stomaching these endurance fuel products supposed to do?

-And by real, I don’t necessarily mean “whole” or unprocessed, but simply traditional foods that are not marketed as an endurance specific fuel.
+And by real, I don’t necessarily mean “whole” or unprocessed.
+Rather, traditional foods that are not marketed as an endurance specific fuel.
 While many of these products may boast performance enhancing claims, they are certainly not necessary for success as a runner.
 If the gels DO work for you, then by all means continue to use them.
 But…real foods can be equally as effective in fueling your long run.

 Pretzels are made from refined carbohydrates, so they are simple to digest.
 A serving of pretzels contains typically contains around 200 calories, 2 grams of fat, 48 grams of carbohydrates, and 814 milligrams of sodium, which will aid in replenishing lost electrolytes.
 I don’t know about you, but I often crave salt when I’m running, especially on hot days.
 Further the bland taste may be palatable to athletes with sensitive stomachs while running.

 High in natural sugar and a concentrated source of carbohydrates, dried fruit is an easy to pack, convenient choice for fueling on the run.
 For example, dried dates contain 31 grams of carbohydrates in a serving of five, and raisins contain 31 grams per quarter cup.
 Stay away from dried fruits that are higher in fiber, such as dried apples, as they are harder to digest while running.
-Or worse…may send you sprinting for the port-a-potty or the woods.
+Or worse…may send you sprinting for the port-a-potty or the woods

 Averaging from 60-120 calories per pouch and around 25+ grams of carbohydrates, these pouches are typically all natural and made of very few ingredients.
 Be sure to check the nutritional information though: some pouches pack far more of a nutritional punch, while others have far less calories per pouch.

 Though certainly not an all-natural, real food source such as many of the options listed above, gummy candies such as Swedish fish, jelly beans, or gummy bears are composed of fast digesting, simple sugars which will quickly reach the blood stream.
 Further, the sweet taste may be more appealing to some athletes while running compared to the bland taste of other real food alternatives.